chaparralssx/nm/README.md

 # University Search

 A Front End Engineer Code Exercise.
 This project uses Node, Hapi.js, and Angular.
-It is built upon my bp-node noilerplate framework that supports multiple themes and apps within the same project.
+It is built upon my ever-evolving bp-node boilerplate framework that supports multiple themes and apps within the same project.
 This project example does not include unit or e2e test scripts, or form or api validation.

 ## Getting Started